OlgaKuvs/extroversion_introversion_test/README.md

 |---|---|
 | User data was written to the data table incorrectly. | Edit the <span style="background-color:lightgray">insert_user_data</span> function to find the last empty row and insert data into it.
 Add the <span style="background-color:lightgray">user_found</span> flag to check if the user exists and overwrite the test result.
 If not, insert the new user's data into the table.  |
 | Bug in the function that selects the question category. | Add <span style="background-color:lightgray">question_used</span> flag to check if the question was already used and set it's default value to 0.
 Change the flag value to 1 for used questions. |
-|Function to clear terminal window did not work for Linux OS. |Import libraries to check OS and edit function <span style="background-color:lightgray">clear()</span> according to OS.
+|Function to clear terminal window did not work for Linux OS. |Import libraries to check OS and edit function <span style="background-color:lightgray">clear()</span> depending on the OS.

 ## <div id="deployment">Deployment</div>